Bear Attacks and Bear Spray

 Bear bells are generally a grouping of several small bells, sometimes just one bell, often attached to hiking boots, walking staff's, backpacks, etc..
 The responses of grizzly bears to the sound of bear bells has not been studied experimentally.
 However, there have been rumors of data collected which indicate that hikers wearing "bear bells" have reported seeing more bears.
 Possibly due to curiosity, if in fact this data exists.

-you make the better, but the locals call the sound of bear bells
+noise you make the better, but the locals call the sound

-seems a bit intrusive to me.
-After all, we are the visitors
+distance seems a bit intrusive to me.
+After all, we are

 Examining a real life "typical" bear encounter in Yellowstone.